matiasespina1991/flor-amodio-web/README.md

-Project developedusing Next JS and Wordpress as Headless CMS
+Project developed using Next JS and Wordpress as Headless CMS

 https://amodioflorencia.com/